GOkwori/Grizk-Gallery/README.md

 ### Imagery

-As Grizk Art Gallery celebrates diverse artistic expressions, the website showcases a dynamic blend of digital pictures, anime, 3D arts, and cityscapes sourced from [Wallpaper flare](https://www.wallpaperflare.com/).
+As Grizk Art Gallery celebrates diverse artistic expressions, the website showcases a dynamic blend of digital animations, 3D arts, and cityscapes sourced from [Wallpaper flare](https://www.wallpaperflare.com/).
 Each image carefully curated to immerse visitors in the rich tapestry of creativity, inviting them to explore the vibrant world of art within the virtual gallery.

 ### Wireframes